ffrancis123/audioreach-graphmgr/README.md

 - --with-syslog:  Use syslog message logging utliity.
 If target device is not Android, enable this option
 - --with-glib:  Graph Manager uses string utilities which are not available in default C library on the target system.
 In such case, enable this option
 - --with-no-ipc: If AGM is not running as a service, disable IPC communication to AGM
+- --with-are-on-apps: Enable ARE (SPF) on APPS support with ARE running in same process context as graph service libraries.

 ## License